Updated February 5, 2021

 - Encourage employees to cooperate with contact tracing efforts to identify and inform their close contacts of their potential exposure to SARS-CoV-2.

-- Sports organizations should encourage the practice of temperature checks by employees.
+- Sports organizations should encourage the practice of temperature and symptom checks by employees.
 Organizers should post information about the symptoms of COVID-19 in order to allow employees, participants, and spectators to self-assess whether they have any symptoms

 - All employers should have a wellness screening program.
 Resources outlining screening program best practices are posted on the DCEO Restore Illinois guidelines website